MRU-CSIS-3512-001-202301-LAB/instructions/tut-05-database/readme.md

 ## Things You'll Be Doing

-This tutorial will help you practice examining views to determine what data (and the format of that data) controllers will need to provide them.
-This is a fundamental skill - we often will have a good idea what kind of pages we want to create and what data we want to appear on them - once that process is done, the act of gathering that data together is often fairly mechanical and straightforward!
+This tutorial will help you practice examining views to determine what data (and the format of that data) controllers will need to provide to them.
+This is a fundamental skill - once we've decided what kind of pages we want to create and what data we want to appear on them, the act of gathering that data together is often fairly mechanical and straightforward!

-The major focus of this tutorial, however, is actually doing that mechanical and straightforward work - interacting with a database and collecting the necessary data in the desired format.
+The major focus of this tutorial is doing that mechanical and straightforward work - interacting with a database and collecting the necessary data in the desired format.

 ---